LSparkzwz/atac-roma-open-data-ingestion-system/README.md

-### Data Ingestion and Elaboration
+# Data Ingestion and Elaboration
 ## Setup:
 0. This project is meant to be run in a Standard AWS Account (a free trial standard account is fine).
 1. Clone the repository.

-# AWS buckets
+### AWS buckets
 3. Create three S3 buckets:
-	One for storing the data ingestion feed,
+ -One for storing the data ingestion feed,
-	One for storing the Athena query results,
+ -One for storing the Athena query results,
-	One for storing static files.
+ -One for storing static files.

 4. In the root of the static files bucket create two folders: locations and routes, Insert in the locations folder the locations.csv file found in the /static_files/locations/ folder of this project.
 	Insert in the routes folder the routes.csv file found in the /static_files/routes/ folder of this project.
 5. Change the read policy of the Athena query results bucket according to your preferences, that is where the final results will be stored.

-# AWS Athena
+### AWS Athena
 6. Create an AWS Athena database.
 7. Create three tables using the three queries found in the /athena/create_table.md file of this project.
 	Modify the LOCATION query line by replacing the square brackets with the name of the respective bucket you create. ex.
 LOCATION 's3://[ NAME OF THE BUCKET FOR THE DATA INGESTION FEED ]/' becomes LOCATION 's3://stops-feed/', where stops-feed is the name of the bucket.

-# Data ingestion AWS Lambda Function
+### Data ingestion AWS Lambda Function
 8. Create a Lambda Function from the AWS Management Console, with Python 3.8 as Runtime.
 9. In the Lambda Function page, in the Permissions tab, click on the Execution Roles:
 	Attach one policy to grant the Lambda S3 Access permissions and one policy to grant it Athena Access permissions.